nornir-automation/nornir.tech.src/content/posts/2021/07-15-salt-nornir-intro.md

+---
+title: "SALTSTACK Nornir Proxy Minion introduction"
+date: "2021-07-16"
+tags: ["nornir", "SALTSTACK", "SALT", "guest"]
+---

+_This is a guest post by Denis Mulyalin, follow [github account](https://github.com/dmulyalin) and [twitter feed](https://twitter.com/DMulyalin) for latest updates._

+---

 # SALTSTACK Nornir Proxy Minion introduction

-Network Automation is a complex but interesting topic with a lot of problems to solve and a lot to learn, defined by one of the [vendors](https://www.cisco.com/c/en/us/solutions/automation/network-automation.html) as:
+Network Automation is a complex but interesting topic with a lot of challenges to explore and a lot to learn, defined by one of the [vendors](https://www.cisco.com/c/en/us/solutions/automation/network-automation.html) as:

 > Network automation is the process of automating the configuring, managing, testing, deploying, and operating of physical and virtual devices within a network.

-This post is an introduction in what SALTSTACK is and what is Nornir and how Network Automation field can benefit from combining them together.
+This post is an introduction to SALTSTACK and Nornir and how the Network Automation field can benefit from combining them.

 ## Nornir ~~or~~ and SALTSTACK

-Many systems were developed to address automation aspects of networking, Nornir and SALTSTACK falls in same category and could be briefly introduced as:
+Many systems were developed to address automation aspects of networking, Nornir and SALTSTACK fall in the same category and could be succinctly described as:

-**Nornir** - *is an automation framework written in python to be used with python* - it is a general purpose, automation system that uses plugins to address specific problems at specific layers.
+**Nornir** - *is an automation framework written in python to be used with python* - it is a general purpose automation system that uses plugins to address specific problems at specific layers.

-**SALTSTACK** - *Built on python, Salt uses simple and human-readable YAML combined with event-driven automation to deploy and configure complex IT systems* - it is a general purpose, hierarchical, automation system that uses modules to address specific problems at specific levels.
+**SALTSTACK** - *Built on python, Salt uses simple and human-readable YAML combined with event-driven automation to deploy and configure complex IT systems* - it is a general purpose and hierarchical automation system that uses modules to address specific problems at specific levels.

 Both systems share many common aspects, such as: